 During harvest, the grapes are all hand sorted, indigenous yeast is used during fermentation and no pumps are used as gravity flow is how the juice is moved into the actual fermentation tanks.
 Their philosophy is to manipulate the wine as little as possible both during fermentation as well as during its aging.
 Attention to detail is key during the winemaking – hand picked French Oak barrels are used and the wines are bottled unfined and unfiltered for maximum flavors.

-We met Larry at lunch in St. Helena and tried his 2005 Estate vineyard Cabernet Sauvignon (Sigaro).
+We originally met Larry for lunch in St. Helena and tried his 2005 Estate vineyard Cabernet Sauvignon (Sigaro).
 If you are looking for a premium elegant Bordeaux style wine, this is an excellent choice.
 It is a wine that contains a powerful nose of leather, a smokiness (think cedar box) and black cherry.
 On the palate it reveals several depths of flavor including black cherry, black currant and undertones of vanilla.
 It contains a pleasant smokiness that lingers long after you swallow.

 NOTE: this review has been identified as needing a major update.